coderroleggg/canvas-template/README.md

 2. Create a feature branch
 3. Make your changes
 4. Add tests if applicable
-5. Submit a pull request
+5. Create a pull request

 ## 📄 License

-MIT License - feel free to use this template for any project!
+MIT License - use this template for any projects!

 ## 🙏 Acknowledgments

-- Inspired by popular graphics applications like Miro, Excalidraw, and Canva
+- **Fabric.js** - for the powerful canvas library
-- Built with modern web standards and best practices
+- Inspired by popular graphics applications
-- Optimized for performance and extensibility
+- Built with modern web standards